jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 ### 5 Functions of Minister
 The Minister has the following functions under this Act:
-  (a) to from time to time offer permits for application by public tender:
+  (a) to attract permit applications, including by way of public tender:
   (b) to grant permits, grant changes to permits, and revoke permits:
+  (ba) to prepare Government policy statements:
   (c) to prepare minerals programmes:
+  (caa) to make decisions (with others) on whether to require outgoing guarantees and, if so, to determine what outgoing guarantees are appropriate:
-  (ca) to make decisions on decommissioning petroleum infrastructure and wells, requirements for financial securities, payments for post-decommissioning work, and related matters:
+  (ca) to make decisions on decommissioning petroleum infrastructure and wells and impose requirements for acceptable financial security arrangements to secure the performance of decommissioning obligations under subpart 2 of Part 1B and related matters:
   (d) to co-operate with regulatory agencies that perform functions in relation to Crown owned minerals (including under section 90E):
   (e) to collect and disclose information in connection with mineral resources and mineral production in order to—
     (i) promote informed investment decisions about mineral exploration and production; and